 CRES works with TCU’s Office of Community Engagement to secure placements.
 Contact the CRES director’s office for information about current courses, internship offerings and sponsoring faculty.

-To enroll in CRES 40993 Internship and Field Experience you will need to complete the application, learning contract, and receive approval.
+To enroll in CRES 40993 Internship and Field Experience you will need to complete the application, and receive approval.
 There are limited openings for this class.
 For more information, please contact Dr. Sylvia Mendoza.

 TCU Policy on Internships